sourcegraph/sourcegraph-public-snapshot/doc/dev/roadmap/index.md

 ### Large-scale code change automation

-You can use Sourcegraph to [automate large-scale code changes](https://about.sourcegraph.com/product/automation) to remove legacy code, fix critical security issues, and pay down tech debt.
-Developers can collaborate on campaigns across thousands of repositories, and share, notify, and alert accordingly to get these changes pushed through.
+Use Sourcegraph to [automate large-scale code changes](https://about.sourcegraph.com/product/automation) to remove legacy code, fix critical security issues, and pay down tech debt.
+You can create campaigns across thousands of repositories and code owners.
+Sourcegraph automatically creates and updates all of the branches and pull requests, and you can track progress and activity in one place.

 <!--